LiliaFramework/Lilia/docs/docs/meta/character.md

 **Description:**

 Adds another character to this one's recognition list.
-If a name is supplied the character will be recognized by that alias.
+When a custom `name` is provided that alias will be shown whenever the character is recognized.

 **Parameters:**